nisembedded/education/bs_robotics/block1/physics_i.md

 ## Basic bibliography

 - Serway & Jewett.
-Physics for Science and Engineering.
+Physics for Scientist and Engineers.
 - Tipler & Mosca.
 Physics for Scientists and Engineers.

 ## Additional bibliography